Apoe ε4 genotype and the risk for subjective cognitive impairment in elderly persons

 Digital Object Identifier (DOI)

 Krell-Roesch, Janina; Woodruff, Bryan K.; Acosta, Jazmin I.; Locke, Dona E.; Hentz, Joseph G.; Stonnington, Cynthia M.; Stokin, Gorazd B.; Nagle, Chelsea; Michel, Bernard F.; Sambuchi, Nathalie; Caselli, Richard J.; and Geda, Yonas E., "Apoe ε4 genotype and the risk for subjective cognitive impairment in elderly persons" (2015).
-Neurology Articles.
+Neurology.
 387.